cirovargas/laravel-inventory-management-system/README.md

 - Composite indexes on frequently queried columns
 - Indexes on foreign keys and status fields
 - Covering indexes for report queries
+- Partitioning on sales table by sale_date
+- Partitioning on sale_items table by sale_date
+- Sharding on all tables by company_id

 ### 2. Query Optimization
 - Eager loading relationships to prevent N+1 queries